0xjessel/notion-ai-recipe-importer/README.md

 - The extension requires an active internet connection
 - Claude AI and Notion API usage may incur costs based on your subscription
 - Images are imported via URL reference (not downloaded and uploaded to Notion)
+- Instagram extraction works only if the recipe (ingredients and directions) is present in the post caption
+- YouTube extraction works best for videos with clear recipe steps in the transcript or description

 ## Troubleshooting